Eric Norstad

-Eric Norstad (1924-2013) was an American potter and architect who worked primarily on the west coast of the United States.
+Eric Norstad (1924–2013) was an American potter and architect who worked primarily on the west coast of the United States.

 Biography

 Early life and education

-Norstad was born in Valhalla, New York, the youngest of four children to Magnus Norstad, a Norwegian American commercial artist who painted magazine covers and oils of western scenes, and Lillian Rosland, a Swedish American miniature dried flower artist.
+Norstad was born in Valhalla, New York, the youngest of four children born to Magnus Norstad, a Norwegian American commercial artist who painted magazine covers and oils of western scenes, and Lillian Rosland, a Swedish American miniature dried flower artist.
 Magnus and Lillian met in Portland, Oregon where they both worked at an advertising agency.

-During World War II Norstad was drafted into the Army Air Forces and served in Egypt.
+During World War II, Norstad was drafted into the Army Air Forces and served in Egypt.
 Following the war, he moved with his parents to San Bernardino County in Southern California.
-In 1951 Norstad enrolled at the University of Oregon on the GI Bill where he met Ruth Luebke, a creative writing major.
-In 1953 Norstad and Luebke were wed.
+In 1951, Norstad enrolled at the University of Oregon on the GI Bill where he met Ruth Luebke, a creative writing major.
+In 1953, Norstad and Luebke were wed.
 Norstad graduated with a degree in architecture with a minor in ceramics.
-In 1955 their first of four children was born.
+In 1955, the first of their four children was born.